ibmresilient/resilient-community-apps/fn_phish_tank/README.md

    * URL Artifacts of Resilient

-After successful completion of checking phishing status on given URL, updates the artifact description field with result status message.
+After the successful scan of a given URL, the Artifact's description field is updated with the results.

 ### PhishTank Function Layout:
 ![screenshot](screenshots/1.png)